Col. Spohn Relinquishes Command of the 188th Wing to Col. Esparza

-U.S. Air Force Col. Jonathan Esparza assumed command of the 188th Wing from Col. Jay Spohn during a formal change of command ceremony held at Ebbing Air National Guard Base, Fort Smith, Ark., on Jan.
+Col. Jay R. “Evil” Spohn relinquished command of the 188th Wing to Col. Jonathan E. “Brute” Esparza during a formal change of command ceremony held here on Jan.
 30, 2026.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Patricia Teare)

 |Date Taken: